College of Engineering, Technology, and Architecture

 BS in Electromechanical Engineering Technology

-Our electromechanical engineering technology (EMET) program is an interdisciplinary hands-on engineering technology program that incorporates elements of both electrical and mechanical systems.
+Our electromechanical engineering technology (EMET) program is an ABET accredited, interdisciplinary and hands-on engineering technology program that incorporates elements of both electrical and mechanical systems.

 About the Major